SteveVu2212/Statistical_Rethinking/Case study/Howell1/Howell1.md

 We get rid of measurement scale by dividing the observed variables by reference values.
-The two new variables have means of 1, which free parameters’ prior from measurement scale.
+The two new variables have means of 1, which free parameters’ prior from measurement scale

 ``` r
 d$w <- d$weight/mean(d$weight)